paketo-buildpacks/rfcs/text/python/0000-poetry.md

     version = "<some-version>"
 ```

-This would require the `poetry` dependency to be built and served by the
+This would require the `poetry` dependency to be served by the
 `dep-server` so that it may be consumed by the buildpack.

 ### Poetry Installation